 1) There is no formal FFTB sign out front, at the entrance to our property.
-The reason is because a sign would be an invitation for random folks to come in without an appointment.
+The reason is that a sign would be an invitation for random folks to come in without an appointment.

 2) There will be a “Greenhouse Farm” sign posted outside the entranceway instead.
 It’s a new farm sign, carved from wood, which depicts both a chestnut tree and the barn on our property (which was built in 1813).
 This sign features the historic name for our farm property, which is actually the oldest in our area.
 Anyone coming for their showroom appointment should easily be able to identify our property using this sign.

 3) You’ll see, on the other side of the road, across from our driveway, a big, old rusty mailbox (#191).
 It has received the mail sent here to our property for many, many years.
 It’s been repeatedly hit by snowplows and farm tractors through the years and yet, somehow, it’s still standing.

 4) When you enter our driveway you’ll pass an old stone farmhouse (built-in 1813) and the new white barn showroom addition.
 Park in front of the fieldstone wall or after you pass the stone wall to the right near the black horse fence and gate

 5) It’s possible you may be greeted by Lila and Drover (our 2 dogs) and Oakie (our shop cat).
 Oakie loves visitors in the shop.
 Once in awhile, Cosmo and Blue (our 2 other cats) make their way down to the shop and say, “Hi” also.
 If you happen to be allergic to animals then just let me know ahead of your appointment time so I can make sure our pets are confined to the house during your visit.

 6) You’ll likely see Gus (our 30-year old horse) and Little Red (our pony) and our newest rescue Levi the Donkey grazing in the field.

 Things to bring with you when you come to visit: